Local-global principles for homogeneous spaces over some two-dimensional geometric global fields: Introduction

-\begin{thm}[Theorem \ref{thm new obst}] Let $K$ be a field of type (a) or (b) as above.
+\begin{thm}[Consequence of Theorem \ref{thm new obst} and Proposition \ref{prop conn stab}] Let $K$ be a field of type (a) or (b) as above.
 Let $Z$ be a homogeneous space under a connected linear group $G$ with connected geometric stabilizers.
-Assume that $Z$ has points in every completion of $K$.
-Then there exists a torsor $W\rightarrow Z$ under a quasi-trivial torus $T$ such that, if the Brauer-Manin set of $W$ is non-empty, then $Z$ has a $K$-rational point. \end{thm}
+Assume that $Z$ has points in every completion of $K$ with respect to a discrete valuation.
+Then there exists a torsor $W\rightarrow Z$ under a quasi-trivial torus $T$ such that the following statements are equivalent: \begin{itemize} \item[(i)] the set $Z(K)$ is non-empty; \item[(ii)] the set $W(\bb A_K)^{\br(W)}$ is non-empty. \end{itemize} \end{thm}

-The torsor $W$ and its Brauer-Manin set turn out to be both algorithmically computable, and while proving Theorem \ref{mt2}, we will see that the assumption that $Z$ has points in every completion of $K$ can be replaced by the assumption that $Z$ has points in an explicit finite number of completions of $K$.
-Hence Theorem \ref{mt2} provides (at least theoretically) an algorithmic way to find out whether homogeneous spaces with connected stabilizers over fields of types (a) and (b) have rational points.
+The torsor $W$ is obtained by using some results in \cite{DLA}, but it can be explicitly given using Galois descent.
+Moreover, while proving Theorem \ref{mt2}, we will see that the assumption that $Z$ has points in every completion of $K$ with respect to a discrete valuation can be replaced by the assumption that $Z$ has points in an explicit finite number of completions of $K$.
+We will also see that one needs to take into account not the whole Brauer group of $W$ in the condition $W(\bb A_K)^{\br(W)}\neq\emptyset$, but only a subquotient that turns out to be finite.
+Hence, even if we do not know whether all the involved constructions are algorithmically computable, Theorem \ref{mt2} provides finitely many explicit conditions to find out whether the homogeneous space $Z$ has rational points.

 At the end of the article, we compare the obstruction of Theorem \ref{mt2}, which combines the Brauer-Manin obstruction and the descent obstruction with respect to torsors under quasi-trivial tori, to the descent obstruction with respect to torsors under general tori (see theorem \ref{thm tor vs qtBr}).
 We deduce: